Reviewing: 100 Pushups, Stronglifts 5×5, MyFitnessPal, YAYOG, Fitocracy

 Lifting heavy weights is proven to be doubly beneficial in that it also encourages fat loss even while you are not lifting.
 I won’t go into the science here, but I settled on this program because it is relatively simple to understand and implement and does not require hours of training.
-I also want to look a lot more toned and lose a few percent of body fat.
+I also want to look a lot more toned and lose a few percents of body fat.

 The program is good because it gradually increases your weights over time so that you always progress toward your goal.
 You don’t have to become a power-lifter but it helps you get up the ladder quickly without over-complicating things.

 This one is for calorie tracking.
 A key part of achieving health and fitness goals is managing what you put into your belly.
 Garbage in, Garbage out is the old expression and it’s true of the food you eat.
 I’m not an obsessive calorie counter, but I use this app to give me a heads-up on the main foods I eat so that I can see where even the healthy choices I make (at least on the surface) may be less balanced for what I need to be eating to achieve my goals.
-For example: my granola and natural yoghurt breakfast is great, but it’s mostly carbs and I should be eating more protein as one of my main goals is muscle development, so I’m thinking of adding a scoop of the banana Whey protein that I drink post-workout to augment this.
+For example, my granola and natural yoghurt breakfast is great, but it’s mostly carbs and I should be eating more protein as one of my main goals is muscle development, so I’m thinking of adding a scoop of the banana Whey protein that I drink post-workout to augment this.

 Your Gym (aka YAYOG) (pro)